sv222/cloud-engineer-interview-questions/README.md

 There are a number of ways to optimize costs in a cloud environment, including:

 * **Rightsizing:** Rightsizing is the process of ensuring that you are using the right amount of resources for your needs.
 This can be done by monitoring your resource usage and adjusting your resource allocation accordingly.
-* **Reserved instances:** Reserved instances are cloud resources that you can purchase for a one-year or three-year commitment.
+* **Reserved instances:** Reserved instances are a pricing model that offers a discount in exchange for a one-year or three-year commitment to use capacity in a region.
 Reserved instances are typically less expensive than on-demand resources.
 * **Spot instances:** Spot instances are cloud resources that are available at a discounted price.
 Spot instances are typically used for workloads that can be interrupted, such as batch processing jobs.
 * **Discounts:** Cloud providers offer a variety of discounts, such as volume discounts and discounts for committed use.